Adelaide University

 - Course Type: Master's

-Design, build, operate and maintain the systems that power our everyday lives – cars, aircraft, wind turbines and much more.
+Gain advanced knowledge in designing, building, operating and maintaining the systems that power everyday life, including cars, aircraft, wind turbines and other essential technologies.

 Course overview